Tuttotorna/OMNIA/README.md

 outputs must be serializable

-the reporting layer must be inspectable
+scoring logic must be inspectable

-If a result cannot be reproduced, it is not valid core behavior.
+If a result cannot be reproduced, it is not valid OMNIA core evidence.

 ---

 Bounded-use principle

-OMNIA is valid only inside bounded use.
+OMNIA is valid only under bounded use.

-This means:
+This requires:

 bounded inputs